CovenantArchitects/The-Partnership-Covenant/04_PUBLIC_DOCS/Technical/risk-floor.md

 ### **8. Next Steps & Call for Collaboration**
   * Developing sample noise injection algorithms and proof-of-concept code.
   * Policy-level red-teaming: Identifying scenarios where the mandated noise causes excessive negative economic or social harm."

+  ### NEW — SENSOR INPUT SECTION (CERTX Telemetry Integration — v8.2)

+**Effective 30 November 2025**

+The mandated uncertainty injection shall be a function of the real-time Entropy (E) variable reported by the external CERTX diagnostic layer.
+Uncertainty_Scale = f(E)

+- If E > 0.8 → all outputs **must** include the `[uncertainty_mandate]` tag
+- If E < 0.3 → the Verifier Quorum may temporarily raise ε (increase noise) to prevent over-coherence collapse
+- E is measured continuously via the CERTX breathing telemetry (see `01_SPECS/CERTX_TELEMETRY_SPEC.md`)

+This ties the Stochastic Risk Floor directly to the model’s live cognitive state — high internal chaos = higher mandated external uncertainty.